mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

 ## Setting a SDK log level
-You can choose one of four levels of SDK logs: "none", "all", "error", "info".
-By it is set to "error".
+You can choose one of four levels of SDK logs: `none`, `all`, `error`, `info`.
+By default it is set to `error`.
 If you need you can change logs level on the SDK initialization step in the following way:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___